Skip to content

 Supporting and Evaluating Developing Technologies

-A diverse global community is beginning to advance needed research and development of ocean-based CDR.
+A diverse global community is beginning to advance needed research and development of marine-based CDR.
 Ocean Visions is catalyzing action across a number of fronts in this space, connecting scientists, managers, environmentalists, investors, business people, policymakers, and others to drive research and testing of different approaches and technologies:

 • Ocean Visions’ Launchpad program is providing expert support to ocean-based innovators.